opendata-swiss/ogd-handbook-wiki/pages/legal-notice.en.md

 -----------------------

-Although every care has been taken by the authorities involved in the opendata.swiss portal to review the information published, no warranty can be given in respect of the correctness, accuracy, up-to-dateness, reliability or completeness of this information.
+Although every care has been taken by the authorities involved in the handbook.opendata.swiss to review the information published, no warranty can be given in respect of the correctness, accuracy, up-to-dateness, reliability or completeness of this information.

-The authorities involved in the opendata.swiss portal expressly reserve the right to amend, delete or suspend publication of content, either in whole or in part, at any time without prior notice.
+The authorities involved in the handbook.opendata.swiss expressly reserve the right to amend, delete or suspend publication of content, either in whole or in part, at any time without prior notice.